Dorothy Maud Wrinch

-Dorothy Maud Wrinch (12 September 1894 – 11 February 1976; married names Nicholson, Glaser) was a mathematician and biochemical theorist best known for her attempt to deduce protein structure using mathematical principles.
+Dorothy Maud Wrinch (married names Nicholson, Glaser; 12 September 1894 – 11 February 1976) was a mathematician and biochemical theorist best known for her attempt to deduce protein structure using mathematical principles.
 She was a champion of the controversial 'cyclol' hypothesis for the structure of proteins.

-Career
+Early life and career

 Dorothy Wrinch was born in Rosario, Argentina, the daughter of Hugh Edward Hart Wrinch, an engineer, and Ada Souter.
 The family returned to England and Dorothy grew up in Surbiton, near London.

 She attended Surbiton High School and in 1913 entered Girton College, Cambridge to read mathematics.
 Wrinch often attended meetings of the Heretics Club run by Charles Kay Ogden, and it was through a 1914 lecture organised by Ogden that she first heard Bertrand Russell speak.
 She graduated in 1916 as a wrangler.

 For the academic year 1916–1917, Wrinch took the Cambridge Moral Sciences tripos and studied mathematical logic with Russell in London.
 In December she was invited to Garsington Manor, the home of Russell's then mistress Ottoline Morell, and there encountered Clive Bell and other Bloomsbury Group members, and in 1917 she introduced Russell to Dora Black who would later become his second wife.
-From 1917 Wrinch was funded by Girton College as a research student, officially supervised by G.H.
-Hardy in Cambridge but in practice by Russell in London.
+From 1917 Wrinch was funded by Girton College as a research student, officially supervised by G. H. Hardy in Cambridge but in practice by Russell in London.
 When, in May 1918, Russell was imprisoned for his anti-war activities, Wrinch assisted with his writing projects by bringing him books and articles.